 3003 | 4-6-2 | 30" | Detroit Zoo, Detroit, MI | display | Cagney, 1931 | Gasoline. | ||

-2719 | H-23 | 4-6-2 | 4'-8½" | MSP&SSM | Lake Superior Railroad Museum, Duluth, MN | out of service | Alco (Schenectady) #64314, 1923 | From Altoona, PA, then the Chippewa Valley Railroad, Eau Claire, WI.
-Restored to operation in 1998.
+2719 | H-23 | 4-6-2 | 4'-8½" | MSP&SSM | Lake Superior Railroad Museum, Duluth, MN | out of service | Alco (Schenectady) #64314, 1923 | From the Chippewa Valley Railroad, Eau Claire, WI.
+Restored to operation in 1998 at CNW roundhouse, Altoona, WI.
 Taken out of service in late 2013.
 Awaiting mandated 1,472-day inspection and overhaul. |

 290 | USRAh | 4-6-2 | 4'-8½" | A&WP | Southeastern Railway Museum, Duluth, GA | restoration | Lima #7008, 1926 | Featured in 'Fried Green Tomatoes' (1991).
 Restored to operation in 1989 and replaced S&A 4-6-2 750 in excursion service, operating until late 1992.
-Cosmetic restoration on hold.
-No current plans for restoration back to operation. |
+Cosmetic restoration on hold with no obvious place to display it. |

-750 (80) | 65 | 4-6-2 | 4'-8½" | S&A (FEC) | Southeastern Railway Museum, Duluth, GA | display | Alco (Schenectady) #46567, 1910 | Featured in Biloxi Blues.
+750 (80) | 65 | 4-6-2 | 4'-8½" | S&A (FEC) | Southeastern Railway Museum, Duluth, GA | display | Alco (Schenectady) #46567, 1910 | Named The Little Ballerina.
+Featured in Biloxi Blues, Seabiscuit and Johnny Cash's Ridin the Rails as Illinois Central 382.
 Previously operated in 1989.
+Paired with tender from a NYO&W 4-8-2.
 Succeeded in excursion service by A&WP 4-6-2 290. |

 905 | P-33 | 4-6-2 | 4'-8½" | CRI&P | Fuqua Park, Hwy 81 & Beech Ave., Duncan, OK | display | Alco (Schenectady) #48122, 1910 | |